Red Army: Purges

 The late 1930s saw purges of the Red Army leadership which occurred concurrently with Stalin's Great Purge of Soviet society.
 In 1936 and 1937, at the orders of Stalin, thousands of Red Army senior officers were dismissed from their commands.
 The purges had the objective of cleansing the Red Army of the "politically unreliable elements," mainly among higher-ranking officers.
 This inevitably provided a convenient pretext for the settling of personal vendettas or to eliminate competition by officers seeking the same command.
 Many army, corps, and divisional commanders were sacked: most were imprisoned or sent to labor camps; others were executed.
 Among the victims was the Red Army's primary military theorist, Marshal Mikhail Tukhachevsky, who was perceived by Stalin as a potential political rival.
 Officers who remained soon found all of their decisions being closely examined by political officers, even in mundane matters such as record-keeping and field training exercises.
 An atmosphere of fear and unwillingness to take the initiative soon pervaded the Red Army; suicide rates among junior officers rose to record levels.
 The purges significantly impaired the combat capabilities of the Red Army.
 Hoyt concludes "the Soviet defense system was damaged to the point of incompetence" and stresses "the fear in which high officers lived."
 Clark says, "Stalin not only cut the heart out of the army, he also gave it brain damage."
 Lewin identifies three serious results: the loss of experienced and well-trained senior officers; the distrust it caused among potential allies especially France; and the encouragement it gave Germany.

-Recently declassified data indicate that in 1937, at the height of the Purges, the Red Army had 114,300 officers, of whom 11,034 were dismissed.
+Recently declassified data indicated that in 1937, at the height of the Purges, the Red Army had 114,300 officers, of whom 11,034 were dismissed.
 In 1938, the Red Army had 179,000 officers, 56% more than in 1937, of whom a further 6,742 were dismissed.
 In the highest echelons of the Red Army the Purges removed 3 of 5 marshals, 13 of 15 army generals, 8 of 9 admirals, 50 of 57 army corps generals, 154 out of 186 division generals, all 16 army commissars, and 25 of 28 army corps commissars.